 Social Media and Technology

-Whether using social media for work or in a private capacity staff must not do or say anything that may adversely affect their standing as an employee of PLC.
+Whether using social media for work or in a private capacity, staff must not do or say anything that may adversely affect their standing as an employee of PLC.
 Use of social media and technology must not negatively impact the reputation of other staff or bring PLC into disrepute.

-Staff must only ever engage with students through technology or social media for work related purposes.
+Staff must only ever engage with students through technology or social media for work-related purposes.
 Refer to the Child Protection section of this code for more information.

-Privacy & Security
+Privacy and Security

-Staff are required to retain the confidentiality of all PLC information and take appropriate steps to preventits unauthorised disclosure.
+Staff are required to retain the confidentiality of all PLC information and take appropriate steps to prevent unauthorised disclosure.
 These obligations apply equally to other people’s confidential information (be they students, other staff, suppliers or family members) that is provided as a result of their employment.

 Engagement with Partners and Communities

-In interacting with any external party, staff will do so in the knowledge that they are a representative of PLC and their personal and professional behaviour will conform to the standards that could be reasonably expected of employees of the College in such situations.
+In interacting with any external party, staff will do so in the knowledge that they are a representative of PLC and their personal and professional behaviour will conform to the standards that could be reasonably expected of employees of College in such situations.
 Staff conduct will at all times demonstrate regard to the College’s interests.

 Communication in the workplace, whether verbal or written must conform to acceptable standards of behaviour at all times.
-It must not harm or damage the College’s or an individual’s reputation or standing with staff, students or the PLC Community.
+It must not harm or damage the College or an individual’s reputation or standing with staff, students or the PLC Community.

 Staff are required to:

-- Uphold OSH responsibilities in line with their position requirements;
+- Uphold OSH responsibilities in line with their position requirements

-- Support colleagues in return to work endeavours;
+- Support colleagues in return to work endeavours

 Copyright and Intellectual property

 Breach of Code of Conduct

-To be reviewed by Thursday 30 April 2020
+To be reviewed by: Thursday 31 December 2021